SnapComms delivers critical internal communications solution to a global market

 A global network of Dedicated Servers is handling high transaction volumes and enabling a more agile future

-Rather than restrict their application to a virtualised cloud, SnapComms deployed a global cloud of Dedicated Servers with OVH.
+Rather than restrict their application to a virtualised cloud, SnapComms deployed a global cloud of Dedicated Servers with OVHcloud.
 SnapComms’ global reach now spans Canada, the European Union, the UK, Australia and Singapore.

-Cooney was pleased with how easy it was to get on board with OVH, which he says does not require a steep learning curve compared with other clouds.
+Cooney was pleased with how easy it was to get on board with OVHcloud, which he says does not require a steep learning curve compared with other clouds.

 “We enjoyed the ability to get a server within two minutes, or within an hour I can have a dedicated server up and running compared with other providers which typically take a few days," he says.